 Southern Jezebel Sauce will haunt your taste buds with fiery sweetness.
-It’s hot, yet sweet, made with the finest pineapple preserves, apricot preserves, apple jelly, horseradish, prepared mustard with a hint of lemon juice is perfect as a glaze for ham, a grilling sauce, condiment, or served as an appetizer.
+It’s hot, yet sweet, made with the most beautiful pineapple preserves, apricot preserves, apple jelly, horseradish, prepared mustard with a hint of lemon juice is perfect as a glaze for ham, a grilling sauce, condiment, or served as an appetizer.
 This tasty sauce hails from the South, such as the Mississippi Delta, Florida, and even Louisiana.
 It’s a Southern thing.

 Southern Jezebel Sauce has long been a favorite at Southern Cocktail Parties and Church Potlucks dating back to the late 1940s and early 1950s.
 You can always count on a good laugh or at least one heck of a smirk from someone that asks what it is when I serve it over cream cheese as an appetizer.
 Of course, then they usually ask why it’s named that.
 I guess you can say the wickedly hot, spicy, yet sweet taste, reminds them of Jezebel from the bible.
 I’m not sure where I stand on that idea, but that’s what they say.